Se7ss/JsTodolist/README.md

 Simple Todo list tracker created in Javascript

-implments local storage for retrieval of tasks even if browser is closed
+implements local storage for retrieval of tasks even if browser is closed